Welcome to Rajasthan Tourism

 Come explore the wonders and sites that Jaipur has to offer.
 There’s always something to see in Rajasthan.

-The Jantar Mantar in Jaipur is considered to be the largest of the five astronomical observatories built by Maharaja Sawai Jai Singh II, the founder of Jaipur.
-It contains fourteen geometric devices, designed to measure time, track celestial bodies and observe the orbits of the planets around the sun.
+Now a UNESCO World Heritage Site, Jantar Mantar in Jaipur is considered to be the largest of the five astronomical observatories built by Maharaja Sawai Jai Singh II, the founder of Jaipur.
+It contains sixteen geometric devices, designed to measure time, track celestial bodies and observe the orbits of the planets around the sun.
+It also houses the Interpretation Centre that helps the tourists to understand about the working principles & chronolgy of the observatory.

 The building gets its name from The Victoria and Albert Museum in London, the inspiration for its design.
 The exquisitely built Albert Hall is housed in the centre of Ram Niwas Garden.
 Sir Swinton Jacob (who is also the mastermind behind many other palaces in Rajasthan) conceptualised and designed it using styles from the Indo-Sarcenic architecture and the Prince of Wales laid the foundation stone of the building in 1876.
 The museum displays a wide range of metal objects, wood crafts, carpets, stone and metal sculptures, arms and weapons, natural stones and ivory goods.
 It also houses a large collection of miniatures from Bundi, Kota, Kishangarh, Udaipur and Jaipur schools of art.

-Of the three hilltop forts that overlook the city of Jaipur, Jaigarh is perhaps the most magnificent of them all.
-About 15 kilometres from Jaipur, it was built by Sawai Jai Singh II sometime in the early 18th century amidst the arid, rocky and thorn-scrub covered hills.
+About 15 kilometres from Jaipur, Jaigarh Fort was built by Sawai Jai Singh II sometime in the early 18th century amidst the arid, rocky and thorn-scrub covered hills.
 Despite its ancient construction, it still retains most of its imposing citadel appearance.
-Visitors can see the world’s largest canon – Jaiban, at the fort.
+Visitors can see the world’s largest cannon – Jaiban, at the fort.

 One of the most wonderful sights in Jaipur is the beautiful Jal Mahal or Lake Palace.
 The light, sand coloured stone walls and the deep blue of the water make for a wonderful contrast.
 The palace appears to float in the centre of Man Sagar Lake, where its magnificent exteriors can be enjoyed by tourists.